radiant/radiant-mailer-extension/README.md

 "your_field_name" is the name of the field you want to hide.
 It is up to you to hide the field when you construct your form.
 I would recommend against using a traditional hidden input field.
 Use style="display:none" instead.

+#### Blocked Words

+You can also add specific words to the mail config, which if present in any of the input fields, will throw an error.
+This way if you get hit by a barage of say, 'imabot@spammer.net', you just add that term to the block list.
+Here is how you would edit the "mailer" part to implement this:

+    subject: From the website of Whatever
+    from: noreply@mydomain.com
+    redirect_to: /contact/thank-you
+    max_filesize: 100000
+    recipients:
+      - one@one.com
+      - two@two.com
+    block_words:
+      - spammer
+      - badword
+      - imabot

 ### File attachments